 Merlin's research specialty is experimental condensed matter physics.
-His areas of expertise include various optical techniques and, in particular, spontaneous and impulsive (stimulated) Raman spectroscopy.
+His areas of expertise include various continuous wave and ultrafast optical techniques and, in particular, spontaneous and impulsive (stimulated) Raman spectroscopy.
 In the past several years, he has used light scattering to study a wide range of systems such as rare-earth magnetic semiconductors, mixed-valence compounds, transition-metal oxides, A15 superconductors, intercalated graphite and GaAs-AlAs superlattices.
-His current interests focus on the generation and control of coherent vibrational and electronic fields using ultrafast laser and x-ray pulses, and negative refraction.
+His current interests focus on the generation and control of coherent vibrational and electronic fields using ultrafast laser and x-ray pulses, and metamaterials.
 Merlin and collaborators pioneered experimental work on Fibonacci superlattices, the quantum-confined Pockels effect and squeezed phonons.
 Other significant contributions include the earliest light-scattering studies of interface phonons, folded acoustic modes and shallow impurities in GaAs/AlAs heterostructures, and the development of the technique of magneto-Raman scattering.

 Radiationless Electromagnetic Interference: Evanescent-Field Lenses and Perfect Focusing, (R. Merlin), Science 317, 927-929 (2007).